Vivonet/Gravity/README.md

 ![Sample](img/Sample.png)

-In Auto Layout, your job is to examine each edge of each view, figuring out which other view edges each one should bind to and at what constraint priorities, what each view's content compression resistance and content hugging priorities are, and whether or not you have enough constraints to fully satisfy both axes, or have too many and have an ambiguous layout.
+In Auto Layout, your job is to examine each edge of each view, figuring out which other view edges each one should bind to and at what constraint priorities, what each view's content compression resistance and content hugging priorities are (if applicable), and whether or not you have enough constraints to fully satisfy both axes, or have too many and have an ambiguous layout.

-With Gravity, on the other hand, you break a layout down into a series of embedded horizontal (`<H>`) or vertical (`<V>`) stack views.
-Looking at the above image, we can see that the Order button is off to the right of everything else and centered vertically.
+With Gravity, on the other hand, we approach things in a much different way.
+Instead of tying edges to each other with constraints, trying to *implement* a desired idea, we think more about how the whole layout is arranged from a higher level and simply communicate this to Gravity.
+We do this by breaking a layout down into a series of embedded horizontal (`<H>`) and vertical (`<V>`) stack views.
+Looking at the above image, we can see that the Order button is clearly to the right of everything else, and we simply tell Gravity as much.
 This is our first division and it is horizontal.
-Everything to the left of the Order button is stacked vertically, with the two directions buttons at the bottom stacked horizontally.
+Everything to the left of the Order button can be seen as being stacked vertically, with the two directions buttons in the bottom row themselves stacked horizontally.

 Here's how you say that in gravity: